sophiehart/sa-kws-docs/source/05-reference.rst

         language: 'en'  // The language of your frontend here });

-Get user profile and points
+Get User Profile and Points
 ----------------------------

-This function allows to get the user's profile and their points
+This function allows you to get the user's profile and their points

 * Function: **user.get**